LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 ### Battle Phase:
 1. **`cpu_turn():`**
-    - Executes the CPU's turn.
+    - Depending on the current_turn, this function activates all the functions of the cpu.
+    - The time complexity is O(1), depending on the functions it activates.

 2. **`get_random_shot():`**
     - Gets a random shot for the CPU.
+    - This function uses random number generation and the time complexity is O(1) as it computes the random shot in constant time.

 3. **`process_cpu_shot(row, col):`**
-    - Processes a CPU shot and updates the game board.
+    - Processes the CPU's shot by updating the game board based on whether a hit or miss occurred.
+    - Its time complexity is O(1), as it involves direct access and update of array elements.

 4. **`process_shot(row, col):`**
-    - Processes a user's shot and updates the enemy game board.
+    - This function processes the user's shot and updates the enemy game board.
+    - It also operates with a time complexity of O(1), involving direct array element manipulation without complex algorithms.

 5. **`display_hit_or_miss(canvas, col, row, result):`**
-    - Displays a hit or miss on the canvas based on the result.
+    - Displays the result of a shot (hit or miss) on the canvas.
+    - As it is mostly a UI affecting function, its time complexity depends on the underlying graphics but can be considered O(1) for the logic part of updating a single grid cell.

 ### Game Management:
 1. **`create_ranking_system():`**